Yagorus/EPAM-OnlineUA-Cloud-DevOps-Fundamentals-Autumn-2022/db_administration/README.md

-11.Delete the table and/or part of the data in the table.
+13. Delete the table and/or part of the data in the table.

 Delete `goods` table from `store` database:

 ![delete_table.png](../img/delete_table.png)

-12.Restore your database.
+14. Restore your database.

 Restoring `goods` table and show content in it

 ![restore_db.png](../img/restore_db.png)
-13.Transfer your local database to RDS AWS.
+15. Transfer your local database to RDS AWS.

 First - need go to AWS web page, choose RDS section and create database.